Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_sigma/getting_started_with_sigma.md

     - The **Shared Data** sub-tab is where data sharing can be configured to easily and securely share Snowflake table(s) among separate Snowflake accounts or external users, without having to create a second copy of the table data.
 At the end of this lab is a module on data sharing.

-    - The **Marketplace** sub-tab loads the Snowflake Data Marketplace, a place where you can access third party datasets.
+    - The **Marketplace** sub-tab loads the Snowflake Marketplace, a place where you can access third party datasets.

 - The **Compute** tab expands into three sub categories: History, Warehouses, and Resource Monitors.